EuroPython/website/data/pages-content/faq.md

 ## **Q. When do you accept talk proposals?**

-A. The Call for Proposals (CFP) will be launched in early March.
+A. The Call for Proposals (CFP) will run for two weeks between 6-19 March 2023.
 We are thrilled to receive proposals on any topic that could be of interest to our community.

 Especially if you are considering becoming a speaker for the first time, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
 There will be a speaker mentorship programme as well as broader support options.
 Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) for updates.